 There is a certain level of tear film required by the eyes so it can maintain its comfortable and natural state and if this level is disrupted, you will begin to notice symptoms of dry eye.

 The primary environmental factor that causes dry eye is wind exposure.
 If you are engaged in activities that cause the wind to blow heavily against your eyes, you will find out that your eyes feel dry within a short time.
-You can choose to wear sunglasses or any protective glasses so you can prevent evaporation of tears from your eyes as a result of the wind.
+Try not to look directly into strong winds, especially if particles or sand are flying by.

 As much as the environment plays its role in the creation and exacerbation of dry eye symptoms, there are also some physiological factors that can do the same too.

-Another important factor that an eye doctor in Winter Park will tell you is your biochemistry.
-If you use any one of oral contraceptives, blood pressure medicines, antidepressants, they can interfere with your body’s biochemistry and affect the regulation of tears in your eyes.
-This is why in some of these medicines, in the side-effects section, dryness of eyes is often listed.
-If you are bothered about whether your medications can cause dry eyes for you, consult with your eye doctor in Winter Park on how to deal with it.
+Another important factor is your biochemistry.
+If you use any one of oral contraceptives, blood pressure medicines, or antidepressants, they can interfere with your body’s biochemistry and affect the regulation of tears in your eyes.
+Be sure to check the side effects of the medicine you take to see if it causes dry eyes.

 The third physiological factor that causes dry eyes is age.
 The level of tear production reduces with age, and as you grow up, there is a fluctuation in hormone production which also has its contribution to the occurrence of dry eyes.
-Menopause is also another thing that comes with age which can lead to dry eyes but regardless of any of these life stages, it is vital to maintain a quality eye health.
-For this reason, always stay in touch with your eye doctor in Winter Park if you get any symptoms related to dry eyes.
+Menopause is also another thing that comes with age which can lead to dry eyes.